Ligustrum obtusifolium aka Border Privet

 Border Privet

-How to care for Border Privet
+How difficult is it to take care of Border Privet

 With its straightforward care requirements, Border Privet is a hassle-free plant that anyone can enjoy.